dactyrafficle/Eggyolk/README.md

 # Eggyolk
-upload files to the browser via drag and drop
+chrome extension to upload files to the browser via drag and drop